Best Accounting Software in Ireland, verified for Irish compliance.

 Enterprise cloud ERP for Irish businesses scaling internationally with multi-entity support

-Oracle NetSuite is a leading cloud ERP platform covering financials, inventory, order management, CRM, and ecommerce, used by larger Irish businesses and multinationals with operations spanning Ireland, the UK, and beyond.
+Oracle NetSuite is a cloud ERP platform covering financials, inventory, order management, CRM, and ecommerce, used by larger Irish businesses and multinationals with operations spanning Ireland, the UK, and beyond.
 It handles multi-entity, multi-currency operations with global tax compliance including Irish VAT, SEPA payments, and bank feed integrations, making it the go-to for Irish companies that have outgrown mid-market accounting tools.
 Oracle's EMEA infrastructure provides EU data residency options for GDPR compliance, and a network of Irish NetSuite partners offers local implementation and support.
-At EUR 999+ per month it is firmly aimed at businesses with 50+ employees and significant revenue, particularly in tech, professional services, and complex retail operations.
+NetSuite is sold via quote only - Oracle does not publish list prices.
+Industry-reported figures (often around USD1,000/month base platform plus per-user fees) are unreliable; final cost depends on modules, users, and partner implementation scope.
+It is firmly aimed at businesses with 50+ employees and significant revenue, particularly in tech, professional services, and complex retail operations.

 Pros